Aliases for HOXA10 Gene

 GeneCards Summary for HOXA10 Gene

 HOXA10 (Homeobox A10) is a Protein Coding gene.
-Diseases associated with HOXA10 include ovarian clear cell adenocarcinoma and adenomyosis.
+Diseases associated with HOXA10 include Adenomyosis and Ovarian Clear Cell Adenocarcinoma.
 Among its related pathways are Transcriptional misregulation in cancer and Signaling events mediated by HDAC Class III.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II proximal promoter sequence-specific DNA binding and histone deacetylase binding.
 An important paralog of this gene is HOXD10.

 UniProtKB/Swiss-Prot Summary for HOXA10 Gene